elastisys/cloudpool.restapi/docs/api.rst

 ``POST /pool``
 **************

-  - Description: Sets the desired number of *active* machines in the machine pool.
+  - Description: Sets the desired number of machines in the machine pool.

-  - Input: The desired number of active machine instances in the pool as a :ref:`resize_request_message`.
+  - Input: The desired number of machine instances in the pool as a :ref:`resize_request_message`.

   - Output: